Skip links

 September 26, 2022

-in Tags
+in

 NASA’s DART spacecraft impacts the asteroid Dimorphos (200 m in diameter), a satellite of the larger asteroid Didymos (750 m in diameter).
 The impact is photographed by the Italian cubesat Licia Cube (Light Italian Cubesat for Imaging of Asteroids).
-The DART demonstration was carefully designed.
+The DART demonstration was carefully planned.

 August 19, 2022